stiles/dance-moms-transcripts/README.md

 ## About this project
 This project collects, cleans and analyzes transcripts of *Dance Moms* episodes streamed on Disney+.
 It has two parts:

-1. Transcript acquisition – capture closed caption VTT files from playback sessions, merge them and label by season and episode
+1. **Transcript acquisition:** Capture closed caption VTT files from playback sessions, merge them and label by season and episode
-2. Transcript analysis – turn captions into structured text that you can search, count and compare
+2. **Transcript analysis:** Turn captions into structured text that you can search, count and compare

 This project isn’t about redistributing video content — only studying the language used in the show.

-## Why this matters
+## Why?
 Part of the goal is to show my daughter — who loves the show — that programming can be a tool for exploring the things she cares about.
 Subtitles become data, and data means questions can be tested: who gets mentioned most, when conflicts flare, how themes shift across a season.

 **Daughter:** "Holly *always* says Abby is unfair?"

 **Me:** "Let's check the numbers!"

 ## How acquisition works